GenesisFR/DS2TroubleshootingGuide/README.md

 ## Stutters when moving the mouse

 This is caused by the NVIDIA drivers for Cyberpunk (460.79).
-The problem is still not fixed as of 461.40 so the only workaround is to use older drivers.
+The problem is still not fixed as of 461.72 so the only workaround is to use older drivers.
+You can use this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) to find them.

 ## Video initialization failure